 d) Simon Peter explains to the crowd about the coming of the Holy Spirit

 Peter started to tell the crowd in a loud voice that they weren’t drunk, but this was in fulfilment of Joel’s prophecy where God had said that He would pour out His Spirit on all people.

-That at that time their sons and daughters would prophesy, the young men and old, would see visions from God.
+That at that time their sons and daughters would prophesy, and the young men and old would see visions from God.

 Even poor servants, both men and women, would receive God’s Holy Spirit, and they would all prophesy.

 There would also be signs and wonders in the sky and upon the earth, but everyone who would call to the Lord would be saved.

 After Peter had told the crowd about this prophesy he said:

 Listen to this: Jesus of Nazareth was a man who was fully approved by God.
 There had been many miracles, wonders and signs, which God did through Jesus as you yourselves know and have seen.
 Jesus was given over to you according to God’s plan and you, with the help of wicked men, put him to death by nailing Him to the cross!
 But God raised Jesus from the dead – it was impossible for death to hold onto Him.”Acts 2:22-24 NIV